michalwarchol/color-post/README.md

 JWT_SECRET=
 ATLAS_URI=mongodb+srv://<login>:<password>@<login>.f7he4.mongodb.net/<database>
 ```
-Replace "<login>" with your login.
-Replace "<password>" with the password for <login> user.
-Replace "<database>" with the name of the database that connections will use by default.
+Replace 'login' with your MongoDB Atlas username.
+Replace "password" with the password for Atlas user.
+Replace "database" with the name of the database that connections will use by default.

 Run:
 ```bash